 While relying on your auto insurer can be a good way to turn down the collision loss waiver, keep in mind that filing a claim can raise your rates.
 Moreover, you may discover that there is much more of a hassle involved with choosing the auto insurance route than relying on your credit card company or rental car company for coverage.

 So, before you take a trip, make sure that you are covered.
-Calls to your insurer and credit card provider can reveal much, otherwise expect to pay an extra $10 to $20 per day to protect your rental car from an accident, theft or total loss, a small price to pay when taking that dream vacation.
+Calls to your insurer and credit card provider can reveal much, otherwise expect to pay an extra $10 to $20 per day to protect your rental car from an accident, theft or total loss — that’s a small price to pay when taking that dream vacation.